cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 ### BPF Editing

 The main view on the left displays the BPF, and offers zoom/scroll utilities through two (vertical and horizontal) rulers, and standard corresponding mouse interactions.
-The editor options at the bottom allow to show/hide a grid in the background, display point indices and other visualisation options described below.
+The editor options at the bottom allow showing/hiding a grid in the background, displaying point indices, and other visualisation options described below.

 <img src="bpf_img/bpf-editor-grid.png">

 ### View Modes

-The "Display" chooser allows to switch between several visualizations of the BPF:
+The "Display" chooser allows switching between several visualizations of the BPF:

 - **"Default"** (points connected by straight lines)